Photonsters/Slicer/README.md

 ## Setup MeshMixer
 1. Install MeshMixer (Linux users: First install Wine and install MeshMixer in Wine)
-2. Download and install 'PhotonSlicer_GUI...msi' to e.g. C:/Program Files/PhotonSlicer/
+2. Download and unpack the zips in /Win64 to a location on your computer e.g. C:/Program Files/PhotonSlicer/
 3. Open MeshMixer
 4. Go to menu File > Preferences (Alt-T)
 5. Go to tab Printers